 Another benefit of avocados is that they’re packed with many of the nutrients that are most valuable for the brain – such as folate, vitamin C, vitamin E, and copper.

-Avocados are delicious in sandwiches, salads, dips (like guacamole), or simply on toast – the latter of which has become a modern cult food classic.
+Avocados are delicious in sandwiches, salads, dips (like guacamole), or simply on toast.

 5. Dark chocolate

-There’s good news for chocoholics too, as dark chocolate can be effective in boosting your brain health.
+There’s good news for chocoholics as dark chocolate can be effective in boosting brain health.

 Dark chocolate contains cacao, which is packed with brain-boosting flavonoids, caffeine, and antioxidants.
-The flavonoids found in dark chocolate are especially good for the brain as they stimulate blood flow and encourage the growth of blood vessels and neurons in the areas of the brain, which is needed for learning.
+The flavonoids found in dark chocolate are especially good for the brain as they stimulate blood flow and encourage the growth of blood vessels and neurons in the areas that handle memory and learning.

-While eating a few squares of dark chocolate each day is health-boosting, you should be careful not to eat too much.
-You probably will have guessed, but the reason for this is its high-calorie content – around 30–60g (in a day) is the recommended advice.
+While eating a few squares of dark chocolate each day is health-boosting, you should be careful not to eat too much as it’s high in calories.
+Eating around 30–60g of dark chocolate a day is recommended.

 6. Soya products